genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/09_server_training/01_ssdt-day1.md

 Create a new item in the system definition file and use it in the fields definition file.
 We should edit the local system definition file to do that.

 :::tip changing alpha-system-definition configurations To do this exercise, go to the file **alpha-system-definition.kts** and do the changes.
-Then, go to the fields definition file and set the *nullable* using SysDef.
+Then, go to the fields definition file and set *nullable* using SysDef.

 After the changes, don't forget to run [build and deploy](../../../getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process).
 :::